theonedev/onedev/readme.md

 </div>
 <p style="margin-bottom: 20px;">

-Being open source does not mean that features of OneDev are compromised compared to other commercial products.
-Instead it has many benefits:
+Feature highlights compared to other products in the market:

 ### Symbol Search and Navigation